This function maps values from a dataset to bit flags that can be encoded into a bitfield.

 sprintf("%16f", values)

-from the binary-to-decimal conversion (check out
+result merely from the binary-to-decimal conversion (check out

 .makeEncoding

-for additional information.
+for an additional details.

 opr <- "identical"